Litauen/docs.bannerlordmodding.lt/editor/editor.md

 ### Crashes

-- When deleting used texture
+- When deleting used texture.
+After crash/restart Texture appears deleted

+#### Map crashes

+- Not fully saved map - could be the reason that game was active/loaded/in progress when map was saved.
+Go to the Main Menu, then save the map in the Editor.

 ### Hangs on save